See the Benefits of School Outreach

 Marybeth Timmermann, an ATA-certified French>English translator, is the winner of the 2016–2017 School Outreach Contest.
-She won a free registration to ATA’s 58th Annual Conference in Washington, DC for an all-smiles photo taken during her presentation at Greenville High School in Greenville, Illinois, where she spoke to students in the school’s advanced Spanish class about…Read More
+She won a free registration to ATA’s 58th Annual Conference in Washington, DC for an…Read More

 The ABCs of School Outreach

-Get tips on what to say and how to say it, sample presentations you can customize, handouts for teachers, and an "extra credit" section with ideas to go beyond the classroom.
+Get tips on what to say and how to say it, customizable presentations, handouts for teachers, and ideas to go beyond the classroom.